Do placements improve learning for environmental sciences students?

 What enhances practical learning in Environmental Sciences?

-Integrate substantial placements and fieldwork with well‑sequenced assessments and realistic workloads.
-Prioritise reliable timetabling and communications, keep resource access dependable, and ensure students know how field activities map to assessment criteria.
-Programme‑industry partnerships and iterative improvement based on student voice sustain the high value students place on applied learning in this subject.
+Integrate substantial placements and fieldwork with well-sequenced assessments and realistic workloads.
+Prioritise reliable timetabling and communication, keep resource access dependable, and ensure students know how field activities map to marking criteria in environmental sciences.
+When programme-industry partnerships are paired with regular student feedback, applied learning stays rigorous, relevant and clearly valued.

 How Student Voice Analytics helps you

-Student Voice Analytics monitors what Environmental Sciences students say about placements and fieldwork, so programme teams can act fast and evidence impact.
+Student Voice Analytics monitors what Environmental Sciences students say about placements and fieldwork, so programme teams can act quickly and evidence impact.

 • Always-on tracking of placement and fieldwork comments and sentiment, with drill-downs by study mode, age, ethnicity, disability and CAH band.

-• Like‑for‑like benchmarking across CAH codes and demographics, plus custom slices by site/provider, cohort and year.
+• Like-for-like benchmarking across CAH codes and demographics, plus custom slices by site or provider, cohort and year.

 • Concise, anonymised briefings for placement partners and programme teams, with export-ready tables to support action planning and assurance discussions.